Omar and the Marvellous Coffee Bird

 This cafe and roaster’s name is based on a Yemeni legend: a sheik named Omar was bordering on starvation after being exiled.
 As he trailed through the desert, he noticed a bird chomping on coffee beans.

-Coffee comes any way you want it: in a coffee dripper (ideal for sharing), as an affogato or as your regular latte or espresso.
+But right here, coffee comes any way you want it: in a coffee dripper (ideal for sharing), or as your regular latte or espresso.
 All of Omar’s coffee blends are available for purchase.